-Learn about key positions within the Alberta government, and how it's organized.
+Alberta government mandate, key positions within the government and how it's organized.

-The province is divided into 87 constituencies.
+Alberta is divided into 87 constituencies–groups of voters in specific areas of the province.
 During a provincial election, the candidate in each constituency who wins the highest number of votes becomes the Member of the Legislative Assembly (MLA) for that constituency.
 The leader of the political party with the most winning candidates becomes the Premier of Alberta.
-The Premier and ministers form the government.
+The premier and ministers form the government.

 The Lieutenant Governor is the Queen's representative in Alberta.
-Constitutional duties of the Lieutenant Governor include ensuring that the province always has a Premier so that there is continuity in governance, opening and closing each Legislature Session and granting Royal Assent to measures and Bills passed by the Assembly to give them the force of law.
+Constitutional duties of the Lieutenant Governor include ensuring the province always has a Premier so that there’s continuity in governance, opening and closing each Legislature Session, and granting Royal Assent to measures and Bills passed by the Assembly to give them the force of law.

-His Honour, Col. (Ret'd.)
-The Honourable Donald S. Ethell is the current Lieutenant Governor of Alberta.
+The Honourable Lois Mitchell, CM, AOE, is the Lieutenant Governor of Alberta.

 The Legislature is the provincial equivalent of Canada's Parliament.
 Alberta's Legislature is made up of the Lieutenant Governor and a single body of elected representatives called the Legislative Assembly.
 The Premier and Cabinet, like their federal counterparts, belong to the political party with the most elected members in the Assembly.

-The Premier is the head of government in Alberta.
+The Premier is the head of the Government of Alberta.
 The leader of the political party with the most seats in the Legislative Assembly becomes the Premier.
-While the Premier does not need to be a Member of the Legislative Assembly to lead the province, he does need to be an MLA to sit in the Legislature and participate in debate.
+While the Premier doesn’t need to be an MLA to lead the province, they do need to be an MLA to sit in the Legislature and participate in debate.
 As head of Executive Council, the Premier chooses cabinet ministers from among elected members of the governing party.

-The Honorable Jim Prentice is the Premier of Alberta, President of Executive Council and Chair of the Agenda and Priorities Committee.
+The Honorable Rachel Notley is the Premier of Alberta, and President of Executive Council.

 Executive Council Office

 The Executive Council Office provides support to the Premier and the members of Executive Council.
-The office is led by the Deputy Minister of Executive Council, Richard Dicerni, and is comprised of:
+It ensures effective strategic planning and coordinated policy development across government, and engagement of Albertans.
+The office is led by the Deputy Minister of Executive Council, Richard Dicerni.

-Cabinet is the framework in which members of Executive Council put government policies into practice.
-Ministers are MLAs in charge of specific government ministries.
+The Cabinet is the framework in which members of Executive Council put government policies into practice.
+Cabinet ministers are MLAs in charge of specific government ministries.
 Beyond approving Orders in Council, Cabinet ratifies policy matters and is the final authority on issues related to the day-to-day operation of government.
 The Premier chairs Cabinet.

 The Speaker directs debates and proceedings in the Legislative Assembly.
-The Speaker is an elected Member of the Legislative Assembly.
+The Speaker is an elected MLA.
 At the beginning of the first Legislative session after an election, all MLAs vote for the Speaker by secret ballot.

-The Opposition is made up of MLAs who are not part of the governing party.
+The Opposition is made up of MLAs who aren’t part of the governing party.
 The role of the Opposition is to critique government activity, propose improvements to legislation, and present itself to the public as an alternative to the party in office.
-Alberta currently has three opposition parties.
-The Wildrose Party has the most opposition seats in the Assembly.
-It is called the Official Opposition.
-The Alberta Liberal Party and Alberta New Democratic Party also sit in opposition.
+Alberta currently has 4 opposition parties.
+The Wildrose Party has the most opposition seats in the Assembly and is called the Official Opposition.
+The Progressive Conservative Association of Alberta, the Alberta Liberal Party, and the Alberta Party also sit in opposition.

-Members of the Legislative Assembly are elected by Albertans to make the laws they live by.
-Each MLA represents a constituency, or a group of voters in a specific area of the province.
-MLAs selected by the Premier to represent ministries are referred to as Cabinet Ministers.
-Those who are not in Cabinet are referred to as private members, or caucus members of their particular political party.
-In the province's last general election, held on April 23, 2012, Albertans elected MLAs to 87 seats.
+Members of the Legislative Assembly (MLAs) are elected by Albertans to make the laws we live by in this province.
+Each MLA represents a constituency.
+MLAs selected by the Premier to represent ministries are referred to as cabinet ministers.
+Those who aren’t in Cabinet are referred to as private members, or caucus members of their particular political party.
+In the province's last general election, held on May 5, 2015, Albertans elected MLAs to 87 seats.